HoGentTIN/dsai-glossary/docs/en/interquartile-range.md

 Between $Q_1$ and $Q_3$ you will find 50% of the observations in the sample.

 The interquartile range is a [measure of dispersion](measure-of-dispersion.md) for [quantitative](level-of-measurement.md#quantitative-variables) variables.
-It is less sensitive to outliers than the [standard deviation](variance.md#standard-deviation-of-a-sample) and is therefore better suited than the standard deviation for variables that are not normally distributed (TODO: normal distribution).
+It is less sensitive to outliers than the [standard deviation](variance.md#standard-deviation-of-a-sample) and is therefore better suited than the standard deviation for variables that are not [normally distributed](normal-distribution.md).